Blog Listen About Listen Free →

 Can I get Social Security from my ex-spouse?

 Yes, if your marriage lasted at least 10 years, you’re currently unmarried, and you’re at least 62.
 You can collect up to 50% of your ex-spouse’s benefit at their full retirement age — and it does NOT reduce their benefit at all.
-If you’ve remarried, you generally can’t claim on a prior ex-spouse’s record.
+If you’ve remarried, you generally can’t claim on a prior ex-spouse’s record (though there are exceptions if the subsequent marriage also ended).

 Maybe.
 Maybe not.
 The house is the most emotionally loaded asset, but keeping it often means trading away retirement accounts or liquid investments that you’ll need to actually live on.
 Run the real numbers: mortgage, property taxes, insurance, maintenance, and utilities on one income.
+If keeping the house means you can’t fund your retirement — the house isn’t providing security.
+It’s preventing it.
 Read the full analysis: House vs. Retirement Accounts in Divorce.

 What if my spouse is hiding assets?

 It happens more than people think.
 Warning signs include unexplained cash withdrawals, income that doesn’t match lifestyle, sudden “loans” to friends or family, and new accounts you weren’t aware of.
 If you suspect hidden assets, request sworn financial declarations and consider hiring a forensic accountant.
-Courts take asset concealment seriously.
+Courts take asset concealment seriously — it can result in penalties and a larger award to the other spouse.

 How much does a CDFA cost?

-CDFA fees typically range from $3,000 to $10,000+ depending on complexity.
-Some CDFAs charge hourly, others charge flat fees.
+CDFA fees typically range from $3,000 to $10,000+ depending on the complexity of your financial situation.
+Some CDFAs charge hourly, others charge flat fees for specific services.
 The question isn’t really “how much does a CDFA cost” — it’s “how much does NOT having one cost?”
-In one case, the engagement identified $300,000 to $350,000 in premarital assets that would have been incorrectly divided.
+In the case I mentioned earlier, the CDFA engagement identified $300,000 to $350,000 in premarital assets that would have been incorrectly divided.
 The fee paid for itself many times over.

 I’m a man going through divorce — is this relevant to me?

 Absolutely.
 Most divorce financial content is written exclusively for women, which leaves men without resources at a critical time.
 Everything in this guide applies regardless of gender.
-For content specifically addressing the financial issues men face, read our Divorce Financial Guide for Men.
+If you want content specifically addressing the financial issues men face in divorce, read our Divorce Financial Guide for Men.

 What to Do Next